Online Charging System (OCS) Integration

 CCR-Terminate (Request Type 3)

-Sent on call termination with final usage reporting.
+Sent on call hangup (CHANNEL_HANGUP_COMPLETE from ESL) with final usage reporting.

 Key AVPs: